COMPOSITION AND MATERIALS

 First I added detail to the right landmass, and then I added reflections to the waterway.
 For the under-painting, visible on the left, I used raw umber and blocked in the general landmass features.

 Starting with the distant tree-line on the left I began to add my darker colors which will become my shadows.
 I then added more detail to the landmass on the right.

 Again, using my darker colors that would be the basis for my shadows, I began to add more detail to the left side land areas.
 The path has also been blocked-in.

 I started adding highlights to the distant tree line and land areas followed by the row of tree trunks.

-Now I really started adding my light green tones.
-I added the grass along the shoreline, blocked in a dead tree trunk and a rock to the front-left.
+Now I started adding my light green tones and the grass along the shoreline.
+I blocked-in a dead tree trunk and a rock to the front-left.
 I also highlighted the path.

-Lastly I added all the fine details.
-I finished the foreground shrubs, path, rocks, etc.
+Lastly, I added all the fine details.
+I finished the foreground shrubs, path, and rocks.